SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Scrum is simple.
 Try it[Scrum] as is and determine if its philosophy, theory, and structure help to achieve goals[Commitments:ProductGoal,Commitments:SprintGoal] and create value.
-The Scrum framework[#ScrumFramework] is purposefully incomplete, only defining the parts required to implement Scrum theory.
+The Scrum framework[#Framework] is purposefully incomplete, only defining the parts required to implement Scrum theory.[#extendScrum]
 Scrum is built upon by the collective intelligence of the people using it.
 Rather than provide people with detailed instructions, the rules of Scrum guide their relationships[ScrumTeam] and interactions[ScumEvent].

-Various processes, techniques and methods can be employed within the framework[#ScrumFramework].
+Various processes, techniques and methods can be employed within the framework[#Framework].
 Scrum wraps around existing practices or renders them unnecessary[Lean:WasteReduction].
-Scrum makes visible[ScrumPillars:Transparency] the relative efficacy of current management, environment, and work techniques, so that improvements[ScrumPillars:Adaptation] can be made.
+Scrum makes visible[ScrumPillars:Transparency] the relative efficacy of current management[#Management], environment, and work techniques, so that improvements[ScrumPillars:Adaptation] can be made.

 # Scrum Theory